 • Served as Texas Tech's interim defensive coordinator in 2007 before being promoted to the spot full-time for the 2008 and 2009 seasons.
 Concluded the 2009 campaign as the Red Raiders' interim head coach by rallying No. 21 Texas Tech to a 41-31 victory over Michigan State at the Valero Alamo Bowl with Riley making his debut as offensive play caller.

 • Coaching career began at Lumberton High School (1980-84) and he went on to work at Clemson (1985-86), Austin Peay (1987), North Alabama (1988), Appalachian State (1989-91, 1993-96), East Carolina (1992), UNLV (1997-98) and Fresno State (1999).
 He also spent time with the Miami Dolphins as a summer intern in 1996.

 • McNeill and his wife, Erlene, have two daughters and a granddaughter.
-Renata McNeill Petrekin and son-in-law Lincoln Petrekin reside in Coral Gables, Fla., with their daughter Isabella, while Olivia McNeill is a high school teacher and lives in Winston-Salem, N.C.
+Renata McNeill Petrekin and son-in-law Lincoln Petrekin reside in Coral Gables, Fla., with their daughter Isabella, while Olivia McNeill works at Brown University in Providence, R.I.

 • Four-year letterwinner at East Carolina from 1976-80 under legendary head coach Pat Dye.

 • Three-year starter at defensive back and team captain for two years.

 • Helped lead ECU to the Southern Conference Championship in 1976 and an Independence Bowl berth in 1978.